mstraciak/flashforge-ad5m-mods/3d chameleon/manual cutter/readme.md

 **ad5m cut-1to1input.stl:**\
 Main body for manual cutter.
 Print with support.
 After printing clean all holes, specialy for knife.

+**4tubes - guider.stl:**\
+Simple holder for 4 tubes.

 **Other parts:**\
--one piece from 9mm blade for utility knife
+- one piece from 9mm blade for utility knife
--spring from ball pen
+- spring from ball pen
--M3x20
+- M3x20
--M3x16 (as stop screw)
+- M3x16 (as stop screw)
--push-in fitting from festo for 4mm tube
+- push-in fitting from festo for 4mm tube